-At this astonishing beach, you can be as active as you want to be, you can play soccer, football, run around, or relax in the sand and read a book or sleep.
+Here, you can be as active as you want to be, you can play soccer, go swimming, play football, go running, or relax in the sand and read a book or sleep.
 This part is entirely up to you!

 Without a doubt, in this smooth waters, you will forget about time and feel a calmness that will engulf you.
 Not to mention that the feel of the soothing waves hitting you will prevent you from wanting to leave.

 Lastly, the soft sand, ordinarily most people try not to get any sand on their feet.
 However, at El Cuco, one of the best ways to walk on the beach is barefoot, the softness of the sand feels amazingly good.

 The activities at El Cuco are way less than other beaches in the country.
 This area is mostly for relaxation and enjoyment; nevertheless, there are still many activities to keep you busy.

 The shoreline is perfect for active activities such as playing soccer, volleyball, and jogging.
 On the other hand, you can do relaxing activities such as reading a book, sleeping, sunbathing, and much more.

 By all means, if while at El Cuco, you feel the need to find a surfing spot.
 Visit Las Flores beach or Punta Mango, two of the top surf spots in El Salvador, they are not far away from El Cuco.

 The town of El Cuco El Salvador.